Want to know how to write your About page?

 For instance, my About page includes –

-I apply the same approach to all my own work.”
+I apply the same principle to all my own work.

 This helps to filter my ideal audience.
 People who care for the earth, people who align their business with their soul purpose and love what they do will resonate with those words.
 Others who think I’m too dreamy/too fluffy/too feminine and just want a cheap, fast designer will end up going elsewhere, and that’s exactly what I want.
 They’re NOT my ideal customer, I don’t want to work with them, and someone else will serve them better.

 Another way you can align with your audience is to tell a relevant story – snippets from your life can ground a sense of who you are and what you’re like to work with.
 It could be a story about your humble (even shambolic!) beginnings, and about your dream.
 Bring your readers into the story of your vision for the future.